BurmarkElectrical/knx-scene-sync/README.md

 **Manual**: copy `custom_components/knx_scene_sync/` into `config/custom_components/`, then restart Home Assistant.

-## Quick start
+## Scene Tracker

-Settings -> Devices & services -> Add integration -> "KNX Scene Sync".
-It's a two-page form:

-1. **Tracker basics** - display name, the KNX scene control group address (DPT 18.001), the KNX scene number (1-64), which entities belong to the scene, and whether to snapshot their current state immediately.
-2. **State switch settings** - an optional KNX status group address, what happens when the switch is turned off, and tuning for the comparator (tolerance, debounce - see below).

-Every field has an in-app description, so this README won't repeat them.
-Use **Duplicate** (via the tracker's Configure menu) once you have one set up - the common case is several scenes on the same lights/GA with different scene numbers (bright/dim/off).

-## What each tracker gives you

-One device, with:

-- **Scene** entity - activating it (its own Activate action, a dashboard, `scene.turn_on`) sends the KNX recall telegram directly, rather than calling a service on every member entity like a plain HA scene would.
-A real KNX-side learn telegram, or the Learn button here, snapshots current entity state into it.
+- **Scene** entity - Like a KNX scene in HA, activating it sends the KNX recall telegram directly to the bus, instead of controlling every member entity like a plain HA scene would.
-- **State switch** - reflects whether the scene is currently active (see "Staying in sync" below).
-It's controllable, not just a sensor: on activates the scene, off runs a configurable action (do nothing, activate another scene, or turn everything off).
-Being a switch is what makes it usable as a HomeKit accessory via HA's HomeKit Bridge.
-- **Snapshot Entities** / **KNX Learn Scene** buttons - under Diagnostic (not something you'd use day to day).
-Both require two presses to confirm, since both overwrite scene data - Learn a step further, bus-wide to every KNX device listening, not just this tracker.

-Every snapshot or activation logs to the Home Assistant **Logbook**, whether it came from KNX or a manual button press.

-## Staying in sync

-The state switch compares your entities' live state against the scene's last snapshot on every relevant change:
+  The scene stores its entities snapshot for status feedback.

+- **State switch** - tracks whether the scene is currently active by comparing live entity state against a snapshot.

+  When a DPT 18.001 learn telegram is received from the bus, the trackers automatically update their snaphots.

+  Controllable switch (needed for HomeKit): `on` activates the scene, `off` runs a configurable action.

+- **KNX Learn Scene** button - sends a KNX learn telegram to the bus.
+Devices configured to learn the KNX scene number will store its current state.
+The integration will also take an entitiy snaphot at this time.

+- **Snapshot Entities** button - Overwrite stored scene snaphot.
+Its general practice to change the entities to the desired state, then use the **KNX Learn Scene** button - that way KNX devices and HA entities are in sync.

+## Comparison behavior

-- Entities with no snapshot value, or currently `unknown`/`unavailable`, are ignored.
+- Entities with no snapshot value, or `unknown`/`unavailable`, are ignored.
+All-ignored means **off**, not unknown.
-- If everything ends up ignored, the switch reports **off**, not unknown.
-- The on/off state itself is always compared exactly.
-Numeric attributes (brightness, cover position, temperature, etc.) can have a small **tolerance** (slider, default `1`) - KNX's percentage byte and HA's 0-255 brightness scale don't convert losslessly, so an exact-match comparator can flicker "inactive" on scenes that are, for all practical purposes, correct.
+- State is always compared exactly.
+Numeric attributes (brightness, position, temperature) allow a small **tolerance** (default `1`) to absorb KNX<->HA rounding drift.
-- Changes are **debounced** (slider, default `1.5s`) so a burst of entities settling after a scene recall triggers one recompute, not several.
-This reduces noise during a transition - it doesn't make the switch wait for a slow entity (a travelling cover, say) to finish;
+- Changes are **debounced** (default `1.5s`) so a burst of entities settling after a recall triggers one recompute, not several.
-  that already happens naturally since it just won't match until it's actually done.
-- A fresh snapshot (learn or Snapshot button) is evaluated immediately, since the comparison target itself just changed.

-**KNX status feedback**: set a status group address on page 2 and the switch's value is pushed to the bus and answers `GroupValueRead` automatically, via `knx.exposure_register` - not a hand-rolled listener.
+- **Status group address** (optional) exposes the switch's value to KNX and answers `GroupValueRead`, via `knx.exposure_register`.
-Optional; leaving it blank only affects bus visibility, not HA/HomeKit.

 ## Supported entities

-Any KNX-provided entity can be added - the picker isn't domain-limited.
-Snapshot/comparison captures `state` plus, per domain:
+Any KNX-provided entity can be tracked.
+Captures `state` plus, per
+domain:

 | Domain | Attributes |
 |---|---|